-- "Tuning the Stateful Session Bean Cache" on page 9-2

-- "Tuning the Entity Bean Cache" on page 9-2

-- "Tuning the Query Cache" on page 9-3
+- Section 9.2.1, "Tuning the Stateful Session Bean Cache" - Section 9.2.2, "Tuning the Entity Bean Cache" - Section 9.2.3, "Tuning the Query Cache"

-Tuning the Stateful Session Bean Cache
+9.2.1 Tuning the Stateful Session Bean Cache

 The EJB Container caches stateful session beans in memory up to a count specified by the max-beans-in-cache parameter specified in weblogic-ejb-jar.xml.
 This parameter should be set equal to the number of concurrent users.
 This ensures minimum passivation of stateful session beans to disk and subsequent activation from disk which yields better performance.